Wondering how to plan a trip to Africa? Feeling a bit overwhelmed? Well you’ve come to the right place!

 When I was planning my first trip to Africa in 2009, there were no travel blogs about Africa (none that I know of anyway), in fact there weren’t many travel blogs at all.
 I pretty much muddled my way through, learning as I went.
 Even when I started blogging in 2013, I was surprised by the lack of interest in Africa travel.

 I started this blog to help people like me, who want to travel to Africa, but who don’t know where to start or maybe just need a bit of reassurance and advice.
-Now, 4 years later the world seems to be taking more of an interest in Africa, something which I am extremely excited about!
+Now, 4 years later the world seems to be taking more of an interest in Africa and more bloggers are venturing that way, something which I am extremely excited about!

 I’m guessing that if you are reading this post, something, somewhere has sparked your interest in travelling Africa.
 Which is awesome and I can pretty much guarantee you will fall in love with the place.